SafeG3Ar/gid-planner/README.md

 - Styling
 - Continue to Implement Dashboard functionality with Alyssandra
 - Functionality of each page
+- Adding A Refresh Button
+- Implementing the Refresh Component

 Alyssandra:
 - Continue to Implement Dashboard functionality with Anna